 Options abound when laying a flagstone walkway, from choices of stone to the method used to finish it off.
 These choices affect the lifetime of the walkway , as well as the wear and tear it can develop.
 Become familiar with grout options to choose the method of laying that will work best.

 Two Types of Grout

-While the terms "cement," "concrete" and "mortar" are often used interchangeably, these are not all the same thing.
+While the terms "cement," "concrete," and "mortar" are often used interchangeably, these are not all the same thing.
 Cement is an ingredient in both concrete and mortar, but it is not the finished material.
 Concrete is a mixture of cement, water and aggregates such as sand or stone.
-Mortar is a type of concrete made from cement, water, sand and usually hydrated lime.
+Mortar is a type of concrete made from cement, water, sand, and usually hydrated lime.
 It's meant especially for setting masonry and is sticky, so as to bind the masonry together.
-When considering a flagstone walkway, two basic options are available as far as grouting: using mortar or using a dry laid method.
+When considering a flagstone walkway, two basic options are available as far as grouting: mortar or a dry laid method.

-The basic recipe for this sort of mortar is 9 parts sand, 2 parts cement and 1 part hydrated lime.
+The basic recipe for this sort of mortar is 9 parts sand, 2 parts cement, and 1 part hydrated lime.
 Mix these together well before adding the water.
 Add the water slowly until it reaches a texture that stands up when shaped.
-Don't mix more mortar than you can use in just a few hours as it begins to stiffen over time.
+Don't mix more mortar than you can use in just a few hours as it begins to stiffen and become unusable.